shouryamanekar/HairCutAi/CONTRIBUTING.md

 ## Code of Conduct

-We’re committed to fostering a welcoming and inclusive environment for everyone.
+We're committed to fostering a welcoming and inclusive environment for everyone.
 Please read and adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).

 Thank you for helping us build a smarter, user-friendly AI-powered haircut recommendation system!
 Your efforts make a difference.
 Happy Hacking, and Happy Hacktoberfest!